omarcano23/BI_Tool_Commercial_Management/README.md

-📊 Business Intelligence Tool for Commercial Management A Lean Six Sigma–based BI solution to improve commercial efficiency, information quality, and decision-making in the fishing industry.
+#Business Intelligence Tool for Commercial Management
+A Lean Six Sigma–based BI solution to improve commercial efficiency, information quality, and decision-making in the fishing industry.

 📌 Overview